 (1.5-2.5 hours depending on your itinerary)

 The ocean water is colder, but there is an abundance of gorgeous coast line for admiring from land and sea.
 We like the ocean walks in Ogunquit and York, and to experience waterfront city living and island day tripping – Portland is the place.
-If you would like to combine it all in one weekend – with an added visit to a water park to praise your well-behaving kids, follow our weekend roadtrip through York, Old Orchard Beach and Portland here.
+If you would like to combine it all in one weekend – with an added visit to a water park to praise your well-behaving kids, follow our summer weekend roadtrip through York, Old Orchard Beach and Portland here.

 (1.5 hours to mid-Cape 2.5 hours to outer Cape, but consider summer traffic)